-The planting rate charts found in the Rate Chart section will aid you in selecting the correct sprocket.
+The planting rate charts found in "Rate Charts" section will aid you in selecting the correct sprocket.

-NOTE: 15, 19, and 30 tooth drive sprockets are NOT applicable to all rate charts.
-Check chart titles to ensure the proper rate chart is selected.
+NOTE: 15, 19 and 30 tooth drive sprockets are NOT applicable to all rate charts.
+Check chart titles to ensure the proper rate charts are selected.